josephrmartinez/mktute/README.md

 # mktute

-CLI Tool for Generating Markdown Tutorials Based on Recent Diffs
+CLI App for Generating Markdown Tutorials Based on Recent Diffs

 ### Turn your recent git commits into a step-by-step programming tutorial: